Target-MasterCard settlement moves ahead despite U.S. judge's doubts

-NEW YORK/CHICAGO A federal judge has rejected a bid from a group of banks and credit unions suing Target Corp (TGT.N) over its 2013 data breach to block the company's proposed $19 million settlement with MasterCard Inc (MA.N).
+NEW YORK/CHICAGO May 8 A federal judge has rejected a bid from a group of banks and credit unions suing Target Corp over its 2013 data breach to block the company's proposed $19 million settlement with MasterCard Inc .

 "Although the settlement may not pass the 'smell test,' as the saying goes, it is not serious misconduct," Magnuson said.